lo585983/snes9x_3ds/readme.md

 Feedback and bug reports are welcome.
 Help with development is also welcome!

 -------------------------------------------------------------------------------------------------------
+v0.42
+- Minor optimisation to GPU drawing
+- Increased maximum number of cheats to 200.
+- Fix the crashing problem if there are too many cheats in the .CHT file.
+- Fixed the too many sprites on screen problem (fixes Shadowrun freezing)

 v0.41
 - Fixed some transparency issues with Saturday Night Slam Master and Ghost Chaser Densei.
 - Updated SRAM saving timing.